codingforeveryone/READMEs/contribution-workflow.md

 **For smaller changes** such as pure corrections of typos (type. correct) anyone can check and merge the pull request.

+After merging the pull request the branch is not anymore needed and should be deleted by the person who merged it.

 ## Related

 ## References